Louisville protests descend into chaos when armed protester accidentally shoots members of his group, injuring 3

 One of the members of the NFAC spoke to throngs of protesters and said “we had a little accident, it happens,” the reporter said.

-Earlier in the day, officers from the LMPD were on high alert, aware of the possibility of violence from highly armed militants dressed in all black--many of whom are not from Kentucky-- claiming they are defending the Constitution and decrying the death of Breonna Taylor.
+Earlier in the day, officers from the LMPD were on high alert, aware of the possibility of violence from highly armed militants dressed in all black -- many of whom are not from Kentucky -- claiming they are defending the Constitution and decrying the death of Breonna Taylor.

 Other racial justice protesters who have staged peaceful marches daily since the death of Taylor in March faced off with NFAC militants, saying they don't agree with their tactics of displaying guns and weaponry.